nestordemeure/breviarium/data/readable.md

   * Suggestion: "When writing secrets, use your own handwriting unless you are employing ciphers that are easily decipherable by others, such as those found in Trithemius' *Polygraphia*.
 In such cases, having someone else write for you can provide better concealment.
 Be cautious, as using indecipherable ciphers may raise suspicion and lead to interception, unless you are a skilled writer."

 ### Giving Gifts and Favors

-Here are some passages that could be improved for clarity and readability:

 * "A teacher should not teach their student everything they know, so that the student still has the desire to learn more."
   * Problem: The reasoning is unclear and the analogy to the parent-child and master-servant relationships is not immediately apparent.